-- Turn the idling adjusting screw (1) in or out until normal idling speed is attained (about 550 rpm) this speed is reached just as the generator warning light goes out. - Gradually turn the volume control screw (2) to the right until the idling speed drops, then back it off a /a to /a turn in to the left. - 3.
+- Turn the idling adjusting screw (1) in or out until normal idling speed is attained (about 550 rpm) this speed is reached just as the generator warning light goes out. - Gradually turn the volume control screw (2) to the right until the idling speed drops, then back it off a 1/4 to 1/3 turn in to the left. - 3.
 Finally re-adjust the idling speed.